For Agent 6, there are differences in hostname resolution. For more information, see differences in hostname resolution between Agent v5 and Agent v6.

 The names collected by the Agent (detailed above) are added as aliases for the chosen canonical name.

-See a list of all the hosts in your account from the Infrastructure tab in Datadog.
-From the Inspect panel, which you get to by clicking the “Inspect” button while hovering over a host row, see (among other things) the list of aliases associated with each host.
+See a list of all the hosts in your account from the Infrastructure List.
+See the list of aliases associated with each host in the Inspect panel, which is accessed by clicking the “Inspect” button while hovering over a host row: